Plain Sight中文版

 Structural demand destruction in the one sector IEA projects growth

-Sources: IER; CPCIF; Nature Communications; author estimates Plain Sight Substack
+Sources: IER; CPCIF; Nature Communications; author estimates Plain Sight Research

 Act 3: Then the war came